RLE-Foundation/rllte/CONTRIBUTING.md

 Once you implement and test your feature or bug-fix, please submit a Pull Request to [https://github.com/RLE-Foundation/Hsuanwu](https://github.com/RLE-Foundation/Hsuanwu).

 ## Get Hsuanwu
-Open up a terminal and clone the repository from [GitHub](https://github.com/RLE-Foundation/Hsuanwu) witg `git`:
+Open up a terminal and clone the repository from [GitHub](https://github.com/RLE-Foundation/Hsuanwu) with `git`:
 ``` sh
 git clone https://github.com/RLE-Foundation/Hsuanwu.git
 cd Hsuanwu/